json-schema-org/json-schema-spec/jsonschema-validation.md

 ## Security Considerations {#security}

-JSON Schema validation defines a vocabulary for JSON Schema core and concerns all the security considerations listed there.
+JSON Schema Validation assumes all the security considerations listed in the JSON Schema Core specification.

-JSON Schema validation allows the use of Regular Expressions, which have numerous different (often incompatible) implementations.
+JSON Schema Validation allows the use of Regular Expressions, which have numerous different (often incompatible) implementations.
 Some implementations allow the embedding of arbitrary code, which is outside the scope of JSON Schema and MUST NOT be permitted.
 Regular expressions can often also be crafted to be